Tim Campbell | AutoCAD Customer Story | Autodesk

 Campbell’s restoration of the Singleton house.
 Courtesy of Tim Campbell.

-“Fortunately [architectural photographer] Julius Shulman had photographed that house when the house was completed and when Julius passed away, the Getty [arts centre] received all of his archives,” Campbell says.
+“Fortunately [architectural photographer] Julius Shulman had photographed that house when the house was completed, and when Julius passed away, the Getty [arts center] received all of his archives,” Campbell says.
 “So, we went to the Getty and worked with their photography department to get copies of all of the photos that Julius Shulman had shot of the house, including photos that had never been shown before.
-And from those, we were able to gather details and information about the building that was not conveyed necessarily in the drawings.”
+And from those we were able to gather details and information about the building that wasn’t conveyed necessarily in the drawings.”

 Pool at the Singleton house.
 Courtesy of Tim Campbell.